 What managed IT includes for a 50-person company

 The size is what shapes the scope.
-A 50-employee firm usually runs 70 to 100 devices, a few servers or a cloud-only setup, Microsoft 365 for everyone, and at least one line-of-business application that the whole company depends on.
+A 50-employee firm usually has 70 to 100 devices, a few servers or a cloud-only setup, Microsoft 365 for everyone, and at least one line-of-business application that the whole company depends on.
 Every one of those needs patching, monitoring, and a person to call when it breaks.

 The table below is how we scope a 50-user contract.
-It’s the same eight areas whether you’re a law firm in Toronto or a manufacturer in Hamilton; the tools and the hours behind each row are what change.
+It’s the same eight areas whether you’re a law firm in Toronto or a manufacturer in Hamilton; the tools and the hours in each row are what change.

 | Service area | What you get at 50 users | Typical tools or owner |